 The often forgotten action poet Walter Hill stages kinetic, breathless pulp fiction with this modern-day Treasure of the Sierra Madre, a mixture of action-movie magnetization and post-industrial enervation.
 It’s a near horror-movie visualization of urban strife punched-up with vigorous conviction, if not depth, by Hill’s customary style – halfway between knuckle-dusting barn-burner and morality play where the near-amorality of the play is bracing without ever shuttle-cocking into sadistic.

-Beckoned on by a mythic, clandestine treasure that turns out to be as much hoosegow as genuine find, the rum punch of the story kick-starts when two Arkansas firefighters hear tell of lost doubloons (well, gold of an equally quixotic caliber) trapped within the remnants of a ramshackle, hollowed-out East St. Louis building surrounded by a cemetery of similar factories and once-gleaming urban icons now little more than a mausoleum to the American Dream and a playground for gangs to lay down their own variant of the law in a society that has largely abandoned them.
+Beckoned on by a mythic, clandestine treasure that turns out to be as much hoosegow as genuine find, the rum punch of the story kick-starts when two Arkansas firefighters hear tell of lost doubloons (well, gold of an equally quixotic caliber) trapped within the remnants of a ramshackle, hollowed-out East St. Louis building surrounded by a cemetery of similar factories and once-gleaming urban icons now little more than a mausoleum to the American Dream, a playground for gangs to lay down their own variant of the law in a society that has largely abandoned them.

 Filmed in the torn-down wide emptiness of clutter and urban malaise that is a pre-Olympics Atlanta, the cinematography turns the building, an everyday marker of broken-down, denied post-industry America and urban emptiness, into something like a haunted house labyrinth containing a mythical treasure that everyone – regardless of race – can’t wait to get their hands on.
 The film isn’t exactly actively race-positive, but the rejection of the gangsters as the outright villains positions them as something like homeowners in an invasion film simply looking out for their territory.
 When conflict erupts, it isn’t because the African Americans torture the whites, but because the whites believe the gold – which they live hours from, unlike the gang – is rightfully theirs.